werner77/AdventOfCode/README.md

-# AdventOfCode2019
+# AdventOfCode
-Solutions to the AdventOfCode puzzles of 2019
+Solutions to the AdventOfCode puzzles